Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 * [Williams's p + 1 algorithm](https://en.wikipedia.org/wiki/Williams%27s_p_%2B_1_algorithm): _p_ + 1 is smooth.
 * [Cheng's elliptic curve algorithm](https://eprint.iacr.org/2002/109.pdf): 4_p_ − 1 has the form _db_<sup>2</sup> where _d_ ∈ {3,11,19,43,67,163}

-In practice the chance is negligable that a prime you pick at random conforms to one of these formats.
+In practice the chance is negligible that a prime you pick at random conforms to one of these formats.
 Some key generation algorithms create "strong primes" where _p_ - 1 and _p_ + 1 have large prime factors and are thus not smooth.

 **Try it**:
 * [williams.pem](https://demo.sjoerdlangkemper.nl/rsa/williams.pem)